matt-challe/Ahead-Salesforce-Data-Exploration/utilization/Exploratory Utilization Calculation.md

 ```

 ## Query joining all relevant tables:

+*Note: Even with filter when the query is not limited there's 111 million rows formed in 11 mins*

 ``` sql
 WITH filter AS( --Only checking 2023 to minimize compute resources
     SELECT DATE_PART(YEAR, TO_DATE(created_date)),